- Complete the Application for Licensure online (preferred) or download a paper form from the link at the bottom of the page.

 THERAPEUTIC DRUG CERTIFICATION/LEVEL LICENSURE

-- As of January 1, 2013, all Minnesota Licensed Optometrists meet therapeutic certification standards (TPA) and are considered as meeting nationally recognized TMOD requirements.
-This level licensure standard is all inclusive of any former education including, but not limited to DPA, TPA certifications if the Minnesota licensed O.D. is currently or initially licensed after January 1, 2013.
+- All Minnesota Licensed Optometrists meet therapeutic certification standards (TPA) and are considered as meeting nationally recognized TMOD requirements.
+This level licensure standard is all inclusive of any former education including, but not limited to DPA, TPA certifications if the Minnesota licensed OD is currently or initially licensed after January 1, 2013.
 One license certificate is issued which encompasses DPA, TPA and full licensure as a Minnesota Licensed Optometric Doctor, OD.

 - You may either submit the supporting documentation in one packet or piece meal.
 As items are received, you will receive an email update indicating their verification and acceptance by the board.